15 Tips To Surviving The NICU From A Twice NICU Mom

 Know your resources in the NICU

-You are probably overwhelmed and just beginning to accept the fact that your little bundle of joy is sick.
-It’s ok to take a few days to digest what just happened but at the same time, find your resources and support.
+You are probably overwhelmed and beginning to accept the fact that your little bundle of joy is sick.
+It’s ok to take a few days to digest what just happened.
+But at the same time, find your resources and support.

-The NICU nurse will be your best key point of contact.
-Since there is always a nurse assigned to care for your baby, you can ask her practically about anything from your baby’s health status, getting supplies for you, and scheduling appointments with specialists.
+There is always a nurse assigned to care for your baby.
+You can ask her practically about anything from your baby’s health status, getting supplies for you, and scheduling appointments with specialists.